 Philadelphia may be a big city but it still offers plenty of outdoor activities.
 Fairmount Park, located just outside of Center City encompasses 2,000 acres on either side of the Schuylkill River.
 Picnic on the banks of the river or hike or cycle the trails that crisscross the park.
 Historic homes add unexpected ambience to this city park and can be toured during certain times of the year.

 If you’re an animal lover, you’ll want to add a visit to the Philadelphia Zoo to your itinerary.
 The oldest zoo in the country is home to 1,300 animals and includes a rare animal conservation center, primate reserve, underwater penguin viewing area and avian center with exotic birds.

 The city is busy in the fall with a popular film festival in October, Philadelphia Eagles’ games, a hard cider festival and a revolutionary war battle reenactment.
 Catch a performance of Hamilton at the Forrest Theater or enjoy scary Halloween fun at Terror Behind the Walls at Eastern State Penitentiary.

 Thanks to hundreds of fine and casual dining spots, finding a place to enjoy a meal in Philadelphia is never difficult.
-The Center City District Restaurant Week, held from September 15th to the 27th, offers the chance to try three-course meals at discounted prices at more than 125 restaurants.
+The Center City District Restaurant Week, normally held in September, offers the chance to try three-course meals at discounted prices at more than 125 restaurants.
 You’ll find plenty of places to stay in Center City, from major chains to intimate boutique hotels.

 Frenchtown: Welcome to Frenchtown